 And don’t throw those pruned sections away!
 They’re perfect for propagation, which we’ll cover in more detail a little later on.

 As we know by now, this Monstera climbs!

 You can use a bamboo trellis to give your plant some support, and that certainly gets the job done.

 But if you’re wanting to mimic the adansonii’s jungle home as closely as possible, a moss pole makes a great stand-in for a tree.
 Besides looking realistic, the permeable surface also makes it easy for your plant to attach its aerial roots.
-This one from Befano is modular, so you can start with a small one and add another unit when your plant grows taller.

 This video from Carmen Whitehead shows the process of attaching vining plants to a moss pole.
 Carmen demonstrates on both a Rhaphiophora tetrasperma and a Monstera adansonii, so start the video at the 9:12 mark to skip directly the adansonii portion: